jia-yang-b/DKS-DoubleU-Net/README.md

 3.Testing:
 * Run ```python predict.py```

-In the pre_trained folder we upload the model trained on our dataset.
+In the pre_trained folder we have uploaded the model trained on our dataset.
 ## Citation
 If you find our paper/code is helpful, please consider citing:
 vvvvvvvvvvvvvvv